-Ford offers dealer bonuses
+Ford offers dealer bonuses through end of year

 Ford Motor Co. this month began offering its dealers bonuses if they sell certain vehicles to help meet year-end sales targets.